-The basic feature of my work is constructive, the arrangement of simple yet expressive forms.
-Within the field of abstraction, I am primarily interested in the problems of symmetry and asymmetry, and the stricter, thought-out, geometric shapes.
-However, in some cases, I fill these geometrically delineated shapes or the space surrounding them with a looser, more dissolved brushwork.
+In some cases, I fill these geometrically delineated shapes or the space surrounding them with a looser, more dissolved brushwork.
 Following the principle of simplicity, I use elements such as the quadrangle or the triangle.
-I often use little-color, in which non-colors (black and white) appears as well, creating a special contrast.
+I often use a limited color palette or even create monochromatic works in order to emphasize the contrast between the shapes.